 Have a love/hate relationship with the fact that every single kiosk and cart and booth and store will gladly accept your credit card.

-Buy yourself a Ghirardelli ice cream cone from Paradise Pier.
+Buy yourself a Ghirardelli ice cream cone from Paradise Pier (soon to be Pixar Pier).
 Shove it in your face.
 Dive in and swim around a little.
 Enjoy every blessed second.

 Take a set of grandparents with you.
 Or two.
 Take aunts or uncles, take another family.
 Find a lovely couple outside of the park and adopt them.